crazii/SBEMU/README.txt

     By default SBEMU will use the number 1 card it detects, but if you want to use the 2nd one, use '/SCL2' to select the 2nd card for SB emulation.

-/SCFM: if a PCI sound card has harware FM (like YMF 7x4 or some CMI cards), /SCFM is used to choose the card for hardware FM.
+/SCFM: if a PCI sound card has hardware FM (like YMF 7x4 or some CMI cards), /SCFM is used to choose the card for hardware FM.
     Example: like /SC above, because the 1st sound card 'Intel HDA' has no HW FM, but assmue the 2nd one (CMI) has HW FM, then you can use /SCFM2 to use it for FM output, while keep /SC1 to use Intel HDA for the SB digital SFX emualtion.
+    NOTE: for CMI cards, this option is not effective if it is not specified in command line, i.e. you have only 1 CMI card, and by default hardware FM is not enabled unless you set /SCFM (or /SCFM1). for YMF cards, hardware FM will be enabled by default.

 /SCMPU: like /SCFM but for MPU401 General MIDI support.